fanuelalem/Project-3/README.md

 # 10/10 stock tracker

 Add stocks to your watchList with the 10/10 stock tracking app.
-It will give users insight on top 10 daily stock gainers and losers, as well as share and connect with a community.
+It will give users insight on top 10 daily stock gainers and losers, Allow you to search for any stock, as well as share and connect with a community.

 ![Project Image](stock.png)